Feature|Articles|November 26, 2025

 The future of optometry: Dr Katie Rachon spreads the advocacy love

-Rachon, OD, FAAO, DipABO, makes the most out of her optometric education through her work with residents and in advocacy efforts.
+Rachon, OD, FAAO, DipABO, makes the most of her optometric education through her work with residents and advocacy efforts.

 For Katie Rachon, OD, FAAO, DipABO, a story from an optometrist was all it took to spark her interest in eye care.
-While pursuing a Bachelor’s degree at Ferris State University in Grand Rapids, Michigan, and in the hunt for a health care profession, Rachon found herself shadowing the eye care professional, which shared a case where he had found a choroidal melanoma in his patient.
+While pursuing a bachelor’s degree at Ferris State University in Grand Rapids, Michigan, and in the hunt for a health care profession, Rachon found herself shadowing an eye care professional, who shared a case where he had found a choroidal melanoma in his patient.
 Because this patient received an eye examination, his life was saved.

-Now, Rachon has logged in a residency and an extensive resume loaded with leadership, advocacy, and volunteer experiences.
-She currently practices at Virginia Eye Consultants and cites a variety of specialties within managing ocular disease and postop care, including glaucoma, corneal disease, and dry eye.
+Now Rachon has logged a residency and an extensive resume with leadership, advocacy, and volunteer experiences.
+She currently practices at Virginia Eye Consultants, where she manages ocular diseases and postoperative care, specializing in glaucoma, corneal disease, and dry eye.

 Leadership via education

-In graduating undergrad in 2014, Rachon attended Indiana University Bloomington for optometry school, where she graduated in 2018.
-While in optometry school, Rachon dove right into leadership opportunities by getting involved in the American Optometric Student Association and serving as a delegate on the AOSA Board of Trustees.
-“The people that I met there were very like-minded people that were champions of optometry that I am still friends with today,” Rachon said.
+In 2014, Rachon attended Indiana University Bloomington for optometry school, from which she graduated in 2018.
+While in optometry school, Rachon took advantage of leadership opportunities by getting involved in the American Optometric Student Association (AOSA) and serving as a delegate on the AOSA Board of Trustees.
+“The people that I met there were very like-minded people [who] were champions of optometry that I am still friends with today,” Rachon said.

-She also served as vice president of the Volunteer Optometric Services to Humanity chapter at Indiana University Bloomington, which provided she and the rest of the chapter several opportunities to travel to Jamaica to provide eye care services to underserved communities in the country.
-Rachon said volunteers worked to screen patients that needed cataract surgery, providing postop care for patients that recently received surgery, distributing eyeglasses for patients who needed them, perform school screenings, and treating glaucoma.
-She added that professors from Indiana University would perform selective laser trabeculoplasties for patients and distribute eye drops as well.
+She also served as vice president of the Volunteer Optometric Services to Humanity chapter at Indiana University Bloomington, which provided her and the rest of the chapter with several opportunities to travel to Jamaica to deliver eye care services to underserved communities in the country.
+Rachon said volunteers worked to screen patients who needed cataract surgery, provided post-operative care for patients who had recently undergone surgery, distributed eyeglasses to patients, performed school screenings, and treated glaucoma.
+She added that professors from Indiana University performed selective laser trabeculoplasty for patients and also distributed eye drops.

-“You think of Jamaica being this like island, but people would walk 3 hours to get to this eye clinic to get care,” Rachon said.
-“The cataracts are really bad because no one check them there every year, or the glaucoma goes untreated, and then people have vision loss.”
+“You think of Jamaica being this...island, but people would walk 3 hours to get to this eye clinic to get care,” Rachon said.
+“The cataracts are really bad because no one checks them there every year, or the glaucoma goes untreated, and then people have vision loss.”

 Residency

-Rachon’s eagerness to get immersed in the optometric community during her education also led her to attending the American Academy of Optometry’s (AAOpt) annual Academy meeting during her first year of optometry school, where she soon learned that she wanted to focus on ocular disease.
-“The amount that people knew and with all the disease involved with the eye, I knew that that was probably the route that I wanted to go,” Rachon said.
+Rachon’s eagerness to get immersed in the optometric community during her education also led her to attend the American Academy of Optometry’s (AAOpt) annual Academy meeting during her first year of optometry school, where she soon learned that she wanted to focus on ocular disease. “[Because of] the amount that people knew and with all the disease involved with the eye, I knew that that was probably the route that I wanted to go,” Rachon said.

 She took this knowledge back to school, where she took on her first externship at an ocular disease site at Bennett and Bloom Eye Centers in Louisville, Kentucky.
-It was here that Rachon ultimately completed a 13-month residency.
-Here, she trained at glaucoma, retina, cornea, cataract, and LASIK clinics.
-“That’s how I got here and how I blossomed in the way that I did because 1, I got involved; and 2, I pursued the interest that I was looking into,” Rachon said.
+It was here that Rachon ultimately completed a 13-month residency and trained at glaucoma, retina, cornea, cataract, and laser in situ keratomileusis clinics.
+“That’s how I got here and how I blossomed in the way that I did because 1) I got involved, and 2) I pursued the interest that I was looking into,” Rachon said.

 Advocacy

-Rachon’s advocacy efforts extended into her career post-graduation, as she currently serves as secretary/treasurer of the Virginia Optometric Association (VOA).
-She stated that not only does advocacy support the health of the optometric field, it also contributes to the health of individual careers of eye care providers.
-“Making people realize the importance of investing in their career – just the networking in general – is so important for optometry,” Rachon said.
+Rachon’s advocacy efforts extended into her career post graduation, as she currently serves as secretary/treasurer of the Virginia Optometric Association (VOA).
+She stated that advocacy not only supports the health of the optometric field, it also contributes to the health of eye care providers' individual careers.
+“Making people realize the importance of investing in their career––just the networking in general––is so important for optometry,” Rachon said.
 “I might not see pediatrics, but I better know somebody who does, and you’re not going to refer outside of your own community for that.
 It’s so important to stay connected, and those leadership positions that I held in school really taught me a lot of valuable lessons about how to reach out to people and inspire them to become more involved.”

 Profession

 Rachon said that her work at Virginia Eye Consultants remains fast-paced and varied.
-“One day, you’ll have a blepharoplasty postop, followed by macular degeneration, follow by moderate-to-severe glaucoma,” she said.
+“One day, you’ll have a blepharoplasty post-op, followed by macular degeneration, followed by moderate-to-severe glaucoma,” she said.
 “Instead of doing the same thing all day, every day, it’s different every single day.
-I love practicing that way because then I get to use my skills to the fullest scope, and the doctors that I work with, we’re really leaders in the community.”
+I love practicing that way because then I get to use my skills to the fullest scope, and the doctors that I work with [are] really leaders in the community.”

 Additionally, Rachon is involved in extern and resident education as a residency supervisor.
-“It’s really awesome to be able to learn right beside them, because optometry is a profession that is constantly changing,” she said, adding that working with both other optometrists and ophthalmologists allows the entire team to constantly learn something new.
-Rachon also added that she approaches her role as residency supervisor in a way to encourage her residents to always question everything, in addition to establishing self-efficiency and problem-solving mindsets.
+“It’s really awesome to be able to learn right beside them, because optometry is a profession that is constantly changing,” she said, adding that working with other optometrists and ophthalmologists allows the entire team to constantly learn something new.
+Rachon also added that she approaches her role as residency supervisor in a way that encourages her residents to always question everything, in addition to establishing self-efficiency and problem-solving mindsets.

 “The other thing important in teaching is to have a mutual level of respect,” Rachon said. “[Residents] are doctors.
 They earn that spot with you, and you need to treat them as such.”